What is Dekeneas?

 - HTTP/S inspection

-- URL filtering based on Dekeneas APT Hunter
+- URL filtering based on DEKENEAS

 - Active Directory integration (multi realm, multi forest NTLM, single sign on through browser stored credentials)